thycotic/alm-docs/alm-admin/buildworkflow.md

 # Build Workflow Templates

-To use ALM, you must define the approval processes your organization intends to apply to Requests for different kinds of service accounts.
-Some types of service accounts might be approved and provisioned on Request, while others might need more than one Approval before provisioning.
+Workflows in ALM define the approval processes for Service Accounts.
+Once a Template is completed and published, Requestors can use ALM to request that a Service Account be created.

 ## Overview

 ALM supplies a straightforward, Roles-driven workflow system to support your oversight of new AD account creation, review, and eventual renewal or retirement.

 ALM represents your approval processes as Workflow Templates.
-Each template defines the approval process for a particular service account kind or category as defined by your organization—for example, service accounts belonging to specific Active Directory Groups.
+Each template defines the approval process for a particular service account kind or category as defined by your organization.

-As illustrated, ALM’s workflow system follows a simple, linear process from template definition through account Requests and Approvals.
+ALM’s workflow system follows a simple, linear process from template definition through account Requests and Approvals.

 ![Workflow Process](images/workflow-process.png)